jeffersoncarpenter/casesplit/readme.md

 # Case Split

-Tagged sum and product types form a lovely calculus together, and can have succinct representations as Javascript objects.
+Tagged sum and product types form a lovely algebra together, and can have succinct representations as Javascript objects.

 Plain old Javascript objects can often be seen as tagged products.